 The Rice Fergus Miller (RFM) Office and Studio is helping to revitalize historic downtown Bremerton, Wash., by turning an abandoned warehouse into a state of the art office building.
 After one year, the project has an EUI of 21.8 kBtu/sf/year, 76 percent better than the national average for office buildings, which is 93 kBtu/sf/yr.
 Notably, the building performance is coming within 10 percent of the modeled performance without calibration.

 The RFM Office and Studio relies on occupants to play an active role in the operation and tuning of the building using an innovative ‘passive/active” hybrid mechanical system.
 The HVAC systems are designed to turn off when the outdoor temperatures are within the ‘passive mode” range.
-Red and green lights are used to signal the building mode to the occupants; green indicates passive mode when operable windows can be used for ventilation and cooling.
+According to Maverick Windows website, red and green lights are used to signal the building mode to the occupants; green indicates passive mode when operable windows can be used for ventilation and cooling.

 A high efficiency variable refrigerant volume/flow heat pump (VRV/F) system provides space heating and cooling for 23 independent zones.
 The VRV/F system is switched from heating to cooling on either side of the passive operation mode; however, the super-insulated naturally ventilated building allows the heat pumps to be off for 70 percent of the year.
 Ventilation is provided by two energy recovery ventilators (ERV) controlled in stages based on CO2 levels.
 A large de-stratification fan is positioned over a central opening between the upper and lower floors.
 The fan mixes the space, acting as a replacement for a traditional ducted distribution system and at higher speeds provides cooling.
 Waste heat from the server room is recovered and used to heat the building.